The Tailor, the Banh Mi, and the Lanterns: A Conversation with Minh, Hoi An Local Since Birth

 Q: Is the tailoring in Hoi An actually good?

 Some of it is excellent.
 Some of it is garbage.
-The problem is, tourists can't tell the difference until they get home and the stitching falls apart.
+The trouble is that tourists can't tell the difference until they get home and the stitching falls apart.

 The good shops — BeBe, Yaly Couture, A Dong Silk — use proper construction.
 Canvas interfacing in suit jackets.
 Lined seams.
 Quality zippers.
 They've been operating for 20+ years.